 How do I report an issue with the information provided on this page?

 Drop us a line to report an issue, share feedback or ask questions about the voting information on this page.

-Florida offers online voter registration.
-You can register by mail to vote in Florida by printing a voter registration form, filling it out, and mailing it to your local election office.
+Hawaii offers online voter registration.
+You can register by mail to vote in Hawaii by printing a voter registration form, filling it out, and mailing it to your local election office.
 You can also register to vote in person if you prefer.

 Who can register to vote?